I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Hair and Wardrobe

 Everyone looks like they have been pulled from family photographs rather than trendy magazines of the day, and you can tell that this choice is intentional, giving everyone a real world, relatable look.
-Nancy doesn’t need to smear on bright blue eyeshadow to show that she’s popular, and the boys don’t need to wear pocket protectors in their shirt pockets to prove that they’re nerds.
+Nancy doesn’t need to smear on bright blue eye shadow to show that she’s popular, and the boys don’t need to wear pocket protectors in their shirt pockets to prove that they’re nerds.
 They keep it simple but authentic.

-Like all shows, you have your nerds, bullies, cool kids, heroes, and villains, but those titles may apply to different characters at different times.
-Steve Harrington has the biggest character arc of anyone, going from the bullying, slut-shaming boyfriend to the foul-mouthed protector of the pre-teens left in his charge.
 No character is one way all the time.
 Hopper can be outraged in one scene and understanding the next.
-Mike can be brave and forceful in one tense situation and then holding his ears in crippling fear the next, and both reactions work for him.
+Mike can be brave and forceful in one tense situation and then holding his ears in crippling fear the next, and both reactions work.
 Lucas is headstrong but forgiving.
-Max is insulting but longing for inclusion into the group.
-With so much going on and everyone holding a different piece of the puzzle, emotions and actions are mixed.
-This is how you pull off well-developed characters, by making their actions and reactions grow and change with them.
+Max is insulting but yearning to be included.

-A Retro 80s Score
+A Retro 80's Score